Cipscis/base-project/README.md

 ## GitHub Pages

 This project is set up to use a GitHub Action every time new code is pushed to the `main` branch.
-This `build-and-deploy` workflow runs the `build` npm script, then runs the test script, then if the tests passed it deploys the contents of the `app` directory by committing them to a `gh-pages` branch.
-This `gh-pages` branch should be configured in GitHub to be published to GitHub Pages.
+This `build-and-deploy` workflow runs the `build` npm script, then runs the test script, then if the tests passed it deploys the contents of the `app` directory directly to GitHub Pages.

+In order to allow the `main` branch to be used to publish to GitHub Pages, you need to set up an **environment** called `github-pages` in the settings for your project.
+This environment should be configured to allow branches with the name pattern `main` to deploy to GitHub Pages.

-When publishing a project using [GitHub Pages](https://pages.github.com/), the project usually appears at a URL with a path, such as `https://cipscis.github.io/base-project`.
+When publishing a project using [GitHub Pages](https://pages.github.com/), if you are not using a custom domain the project usually appears at a URL with a path, such as `https://cipscis.github.io/base-project`.
 This means using root relative URLs such as `/assets/css/main.css` would work locally, but would break when the project is published on GitHub Pages.

 To fix this, the local Node.js server looks for a `PROJECT_NAME` variable in your [`.env`](#env-1) file.
-If it finds one, it sets up redirects so URLs starting with `/${PROJECT_NAME}` can be used as though they were root relative, so they will find your assets.
+If it finds one, it sets up rewrites so you will need to use the same `/${PROJECT_NAME}/` paths during local development as would be required by GitHub Pages.

 By default, the `index.html` file is configured to be published to GitHub Pages under the project name `base-project`.
 When you use it as a base for your own project, you will need to update these URLs.

+If you are publishing to GitHub Pages using a custom domain, you can remove the `PROJECT_NAME` variable from your [`.env](#env-1) file and any `/${PROJECT_NAME}/` paths specified in other files.

 ---